-Airport sleeping today is no longer just for the teeny poppy backpacker traveling on a shoestring budget.
-Early morning flights, far apart connecting flights, flight delays, flight cancellations, acts of god and political unrests are just a few reasons why travelers of all ages and social status are seen stretched out on airport floors around the world.
+Airport sleeping today is no longer just for the teeny poppy backpacker travelling on a shoestring budget.
+Early morning flights, far apart connecting flights, flight delays, flight cancellations, acts of god and political unrests are just a few reasons why travellers of all ages and social status are seen stretched out on airport floors around the world.

 Whether you are sleeping in an airport overnight by choice or unfortunately stuck in the airport, this infographic published by TravelSupermarket makes the perfect guide to sleeping in airports.
 Hopefully, the tips presented will help make your travel experience more tolerable.

 It is a pleasant surprise that Singapore Changi Airport actually ranks first as the best airport in the world to sleep in.
 This should be credited to our efficient airport cleaners and trolley retrievers who keep the space clean and free from litter and abandoned trolleys, and the latter was recently in the news for their hard work!

 Changi Airport Group (CAG) outsources their trolley retrieval services and traditionally, outsourced workers are usually the last to get pay increments as the nature of the outsourced industry tends to depress tender bids and hence suppress wage increases.
 But amazingly enough, the news reported that more than 200 trolley retrievers will receive a wage increase from below $590 per month to a base monthly salary of $800 plus $200 incentive!

 This wage increase came about from CAG’s and NTUC’s new progressive wage model system for these group of outsourced workers which allows them to move up to pay scale to a higher position, instead of being stuck at the bottom indefinitely.